Silk Road Ensemble members at Orchard Gardens K-8 Pilot School in December 2012

 Your donation to the Silk Road Project will support innovative arts education outreach programs such as our work at Orchard Gardens.

-Led by cellist Mike Block, Silk Road Ensemble members will return to Orchard Gardens throughout the spring for a series of visits designed in collaboration with classroom teachers Suzie McGlone and Erica Pastor.
-Once a month, from February through April, artists will work with students on interactive lessons that address learning goals such as identity, traditions, journeys and reflections on learning.
+Led by cellist Mike Block, Silk Road Ensemble members returned to Orchard Gardens throughout spring 2013 for a series of visits designed in collaboration with classroom teachers Suzie McGlone and Erica Pastor.
+About once a month, from February through April, artists worked with students on interactive lessons that addressed the learning goal of perspective taking, and facilitated reflections on learning.